gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict11.md

 * type: code-snippet
 * language: python3.6
 * id: c0da71bc-093b-4eae-a574-d31aa2cb1109
-* title: get_smallest_element_at_property
+* title: get_smallest_element_at_key

 ### !question

-Write a function called "get_smallest_element_at_property".
+Write a function called "get_smallest_element_at_key".

-Given a dictionary and a key, "get_smallest_element_at_property" returns the smallest element in the list located at the given key.
+Given a dictionary and a key, "get_smallest_element_at_key" returns the smallest element in the list located at the given key.

 Notes:
 * If the list is empty, it should return None.